gvwilson/buildtogether.tech/src/thinking/index.md

     for programming as I see in baseball forums and fan discussions of *Avatar:
     The Last Airbender*.)

-What about [%i "demotivation" %]demotivation[%/i%]?
+What about demotivation[%i "demotivation" %]?
 Again, it turns out that the same few things turn most people off:

 Unpredictability.
 :   If what you do seems to have no effect on the outcome, you soon learn to
     stop trying.
-This is called [%i "learned helplessness" %]learned helplessness[%/i%], and anyone who has ever wrestled with an intermittent bug or a poorly-written grading rubric is familiar with it.
+This is called learned
+    helplessness[%i "learned helplessness" %], and anyone who has ever wrestled with an intermittent bug or a poorly-written grading rubric is familiar with it.

 Unfairness.